karanacakoglu/TEKNOFEST-2026-AI-in-Health/README.md

 ## 📌 Project Overview

-This project develops an AI system for **[PLACEHOLDER: problem definition, e.g., "early detection of psychiatric disorders"]** using a **Mixture of Experts (MoE)** architecture.
+This project develops an AI system for ** "early detection of psychiatric disorders" ** using a **Mixture of Experts (MoE)** architecture.

-The model learns meaningful patterns from clinical data to perform **[PLACEHOLDER: prediction target, e.g., "symptom severity estimation / diagnostic classification"]**.
+The model learns meaningful patterns from clinical data to perform **benign- patigenic**.
 A SHAP-based explainability module makes the predictions interpretable for clinicians.

 ---

 ## 🎯 Motivation

-- [PLACEHOLDER: Why is this problem important?
-How many people are affected?]
 - Limitations of current approaches and the opportunities AI offers in this domain
 - The societal impact of this solution within the TEKNOFEST framework